Saving money is a pretty simple process. What’s difficult, is changing our thoughts and behaviors about money, power, status, and things.

 Then, what so often happens is something undesirable – illness, depression, aloneness, death – catches us when we aren’t prepared.
 Perhaps leaving us both emotionally and financially devastated or worse.

-Fortunately, the power to improve our financial efficiency lies with us.
+Fortunately, the power to improve our financial lives lies within us.
 While it may not be easy, we do possess the ability to ignore our wiring for recklessness.

 We can improve our financial health.
 Well before it’s too late.